amawai/amawai/README.md

-## Hello there 🐶
+# Hello there 🐶

 I'm Amanda!

-👩‍💻&nbsp; I'm currently a software engineer at Github :octocat: (unrelated, but I absolutely **love** octocat stickers).
-I'm doing web development but interested in learning about all aspects of the software world!
+👩‍💻&nbsp;I'm a software engineer at Github :octocat: (unrelated, but I absolutely **love** octocat stickers).

----
+I'm currently doing web development but interested in learning about all aspects of the software world!

-Some facts about me:
+## Some facts about me:

-🐵&nbsp; Curious about almost anything
+- 🐵&nbsp; Curious about almost anything

-🥘&nbsp; Culinary adventures are the best adventures
+- 🥘&nbsp; Culinary adventures are the best adventures

-🌳&nbsp; Trying to be more sustainable for the planet
+- 🌳&nbsp; Trying to be more sustainable for the planet

-🕹️&nbsp; I love pokemon!
+- 🕹️&nbsp; I love pokemon!

-🏸&nbsp; Find me on a badminton court
+- 🏸&nbsp; Find me on a badminton court

 <!--
 **amawai/amawai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.